ros2/demos/action_tutorials/action_tutorials_cpp/README.md

 ```

 The `handle_goal` callback is called whenever a goal is sent to the action server by an action client.
-In the example code, the goal is accepted as long as the order is less than 46, otherwise it is rejected.
+In the example code, the goal is accepted as long as the order is less than or equal to 46, otherwise it is rejected.
 This is to prevent potential [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow):
 ```cpp
 if (goal->order > 46) {